gerardoglzb/pixelang/manual.md

 ### Declaring an array

 Another type of variable we haven't mentioned is arrays.
-You can have arrays of any datatype you can declare a variable of.
+You can have arrays of any data type you can declare a variable of.

     program arrays;